xrrhythmsuk/xruk-player/assets/tunes/wolf.md

 **History:** From the [website of RoR Kraków](https://sambaka.wordpress.com/rytmy/) *(more info needed)*

-We‘ve adapted it a little for XR bands, mostly by combining the low and mid lines and making the RoR “pats” into Break 2.
+We’ve adapted it a little for XR bands, mostly by combining the low and mid lines and making the RoR “pats” into Break 2.

 ## Difficulty